Conference Menu

 We welcome case studies, reflections, and methodological lessons from failed work.
 By normalizing these stories, we aim to foster transparency, reduce redundancy, support mental well-being, and advance both human and machine understanding of chemistry.

-Peering Into the Mist: Science Communication in an Era of Chemical Skepticism (CE/GR)
+Peering Into the Mist: Science Communication in an Era of Chemical Skepticism (GR)

 Organizers